hgorelick/SabberStone/README.md

-﻿# Monte Carlo Tree Search Hearthstone AI
+﻿# Combinatorial Fusion Analysis with Hearthstone

 This fork of SabberStone includes my Monte Carlo Tree Search agent, which I built under the guidance of [Dr. Truong-Huy D. Nguyen](https://truonghuy.github.io/) as my research professor at Fordham University.